Neutral Thermal Environment

 - physical-assessment-of-the-newborn - Vital-sign and behavior findings detect early cold-stress progression.

-- hypoglycemia-in-the-newborn - Cold stress increases glucose consumption and hypoglycemia risk.
+- care-of-common-problems-in-the-newborn - Cold stress increases glucose consumption and hypoglycemia risk.

 - apgar-scoring - Immediate transition scoring often links with thermoregulation priorities.

-- care-of-the-typical-newborn - Routine care workflows should preserve thermal stability.
+- care-of-common-problems-in-the-newborn - Routine care workflows should preserve thermal stability.

 Self-Check